 The Emigreen Delta is a passive (self-regenerating) system.
 The Emigreen Alfa Alfa is an active system that uses a burner to create the heat required to regenerate the filter.

-Jelle Westerhof is sales manager at Emigreen® and applies our industry-leading solutions to the projects of our clients.
-Feel free to reach out to Jelle for feedback on this article, for questions and for a free consultation.
+Sales manager at Emigreen®.
+Jelle applies our industry-leading solutions to the projects of our clients.
+Have feedback on this article, questions or want a free consultation?
+Reach out!

 Knowledge is of no value unless you put it into practice Anton Chekhov